 - Bed bugs have a narrow head and thorax with a wide abdomen.

 - They have small, vestigial front wings but can’t fly.
 If it flies, it’s not a bed bug.

 - Adults are flat and brown/rusty colored, while nymphs are pale.
 Once fed they elongate slightly and turn reddish.

 - They have 6 legs and 2 antennae.
-The antennae have 4 segments.
+Their antennae have 4 segments.

 - Bed bugs tend to hide in the joints of furniture, the seams of mattresses, and the folds of curtains.
 They are also common in the cracks behind bureau drawers, baseboards, and bed frames.
 Check for bugs, eggs, shell casings, and fecal stains in these areas.

-- Bed bug indicators (also called monitors or interceptors) can also be a way of testing if you have an infestation.
+- Bed bug indicators (also called monitors or interceptors) are a great tool to help catch live bed bugs.

 Bed bugs are a heavy burden to bear, and getting rid of them is a team effort.
 Hopefully, you now have a better idea of when to call in that team.